akshayyy22/Chat-App/readme.md

 npm i
 ```

-Then switch to backend and install packages.
+Then switch to Backend and install packages.

 ```bash
 cd backend/server